Port Kennedy

 Port Kennedy has shown very soft population growth performance across periods assessed by AreaSearch

-Port Kennedy's population is around 14,952 as of Nov 2025.
-This reflects an increase of 1,475 people since the 2021 Census, which reported a population of 13,477 people.
-The change is inferred from the estimated resident population of 14,418 in June 2024 and an additional 256 validated new addresses since the Census date.
-This level of population results in a density ratio of 705 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Port Kennedy's growth rate of 10.9% since the 2021 census exceeded the national average of 8.9%, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 55.5% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Port Kennedy's population is around 14,690 as of Feb 2026.
+This reflects an increase of 1,213 people (9.0%) since the 2021 Census, which reported a population of 13,477 people.
+The change is inferred from the estimated resident population of 14,418 from the ABS as of June 2024 and an additional 272 validated new addresses since the Census date.
+This population level equates to a density ratio of 692 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Port Kennedy's 9.0% growth since the census positions it within 0.9 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 55.5% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, lower quartile growth is anticipated for statistical areas analysed by AreaSearch.
-The area is expected to grow by 511 persons to 2041 based on the latest annual ERP population numbers, reflecting a reduction of 0.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected, with the area expected to grow by 511 persons to 2041 based on the latest annual ERP population numbers, recording a gain of 1.6% in total over the 17 years.

 Frequently Asked Questions - Population